-As a son of undocumented immigrant parents, Joaquín is a first-generation Mexican American, born and raised working-class in San Diego.
+Joaquín is a first-generation Mexican American, born and raised working-class in San Diego, and is the son of undocumented immigrant parents.
 He is the first in his family to graduate high school and the only one to graduate college and receive a Master's degree.

 working on economic, environmental and labor policy.

 As an experienced policy advisor and community organizer, Joaquín is running for the U.S. House of Representatives to represent the people of California's 53rd Congressional District in 2020.

 After decades of inaction in Washington, DC, he began challenging 10-term Congresswoman Susan Davis who is knee-deep in corporate money.

 In a time where we need all hands on deck, politicians have gotten comfortable in their seats, taking millions of dollars from corporations, while catering to special interests first and leaving the middle-and-working-class on the short end of the stick.

 Today, more than ever, the issues most pressing to the community are forgotten.
 Families in marginalized and underserved communities, especially those of color, are struggling to make ends meet.
 They're having to choose between putting food on the table, or paying for gas; between paying the bills, or washing their children's clothes.
 All while private military contractors rake in million-dollar contracts fighting the rich man's war, private prison corporations profit off people and the school-to-prison pipeline, and developers displace entire families from their homes, leaving them to fend for themselves while homeless in the streets, living in their cars, under a bridge, or anywhere that they can find a spot to lay down and rest.